Your Name:

 Part II

 In this part of the lab you will repeat the same procedure performed for the salt of known formula with a salt for which you do not know the hydrate formula.
-The salt is magnesium sulfate (MgSO4).
-Your correct identification of the hydrate formula is worth 5 points on your lab report.
+The salt may be magnesium sulfate (MgSO4), sodium phosphate (Na3PO4), calcium chloride (CaCl2), or sodium carbonate (Na2CO3).
 To ensure better chances of getting the correct result you may want to consider doing at least two (and perhaps three) trials.
-For each trial use a minimum of 2 g.
-The magnesium sulfate is not nearly so hazardous as the copper (II) sulfate and a larger amount will help to reduce errors due to small lab balance inaccuracies.
+For each trial use a minimum of 2 g but no more than 3 g.
+These salts are not nearly so hazardous as the copper (II) sulfate and a larger amount will help to reduce errors due to small lab balance inaccuracies.
+For all of these salts, both the hydrate and anhydrous salt are white.
+Some of them release so much water that if you let it boil it will spatter all over you and the table.
+Be careful!
+Finally, unless you frequently stop heating to stir the crystals they will combine and harden, possibly trapping water inside.
+One method which may possibly prevent this is to grind the hydrated salt in a mortar before heating it.
+Weigh the hydrate after you grind it if you do grind it up.

 The Report